LoyolaChicagoBooks/introcs-csharp/rst/strings1.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 This is an extension of the previous exercise, except with 32 copies,
 but do not do it with one long
 expression.
-Include some extra short assignment statements in the middle,
+Include some extra short *assignment statements* in the middle,
 to shorten the overall
 writing.
-Hint:  32 was chosen since you can reach it by repeated doubling.
+Hint:  32 was chosen since you can reach it by repeated *doubling*.

 Sum String Exercise
 ~~~~~~~~~~~~~~~~~~~~~~

 In csharp declare and initialize two int's, x and y.
-Then enter an expression whose value is "x + y is 56", except that 56 is replaced by the sum of x and y, and is not a literal, but calculated from the actual values of x and y.
+Then enter an expression whose value is "x + y is 56", except that 56 is replaced by the sum of x and y, and is not a literal, but calculated from the actual values of variables x and y (which do not need to add up to 56 specifically).

 This has a trick to it.